The LAND Connects Us

 In 2019, CCALT and YVLT merged and created The Yampa Valley Conservation Partnership (YVCP).
 The YVCP works to expand working lands conservation opportunities across six counties that make up Northwest Colorado.
 To support this region’s landowners and better meet their needs, CCALT also opened a regional office in Steamboat Springs.
 For 30 years and counting, individual landowners and families in Northwest Colorado have been some of the earliest adopters of private lands conservation, and as such have produced remarkable conservation outcomes.

-Two river valleys in the region stand out as examples of how individual connections to lands have collectively created larger conservation corridors.
+Two valleys in the region stand out as examples of how individual connections to lands have collectively created larger conservation corridors.

 The Upper Elk River Conservation Corridor